 At one point in 2011 there were 54 homes for sale on the Chain.
-Today, there are 37 properties with for sale signs posted (and without pending status the MLS)
+Today, there are between 32 and 35 properties with for sale signs posted (and without pending status the MLS)

 Additional analysis also reveals an interesting phenomenon…

 When reviewing homes that sold for under $450,000 in 2013, 9 of the 10 sales saw a price that was below, the tax assessed, fair market value.
-This trend changed in 2014 – the disparity has narrowed this year – with only 6 out of 15 transactions again below their tax assessed fair market value in the lower price category.
+This trend changed in 2014 – but, the disparity has narrowed this year – with only 7 out of 16 transactions again below their tax assessed fair market value in the lower price category.

 In contrast, of the homes that sold for over $450,000, the selling price in 6 out of 7 transactions in 2013 were higher than the tax assessed, fair market value.
 This trend continued in 2014 with 7 out of 10 homes listed for over $450,000, selling for more than the tax assessed fair market value.